harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 =================

 We begin by outlining the prior and observation models in this setting.
-Whilst the systematic use of parameterised distributions is not always justifiable, when building the prior we arbitrarily restrict ourselves to a parameterised density where we can make subjective evaluations of the parameters in line with our knowledge of the world.
+Whilst the systematic use of parametrised distributions is not always justifiable, when building the prior we arbitrarily restrict ourselves to a parametrised density where we can make subjective evaluations of the parameters in line with our knowledge of the world.

 Prior Model